Disability Service Safeguards Act 2018 (review and referral)

 Section 215 and 211 of the Disability Service Safeguards Act 2018

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.

 For reviews, you must make your application within 28 days from when:

 - if you have requested a statement of reasons, the statement of reasons is given to you or you are informed that a statement of reasons will not be given.

 You may be able to apply for an extension to this time limit.

 There are no time limits for referrals to VCAT.

 What does VCAT take into account when making a decision?

-When undertaking a review, VCAT needs to be satisfied that it is necessary to make the interim prohibition order or prohibition order for any of the following reasons:
+When undertaking a review of a decision to make a prohibition order, VCAT needs to be satisfied it is necessary to make the order for any of the following reasons:

-- to avid a serious risk to the life, health, safety or welfare of a person
+- to avoid a serious risk to the life, health, safety or welfare of a person

 - to avoid a serious risk to the health, safety or welfare of the public.